Home Sweet Home Alone review: Disney Plus reboot wastes a great cast

 And look, it's fine.
 If you've seen Home Alone a million times, well, now there's a new one.
 Have at it.
 Who knows, you might love it.
 Your kids may be entranced.
 I don't know your life, lady!

-The filmmakers do at least try to flesh out the characters of the bumbling burglars, even if that's a terrible idea.
-The new twist on the original film's bumbling burglars are, wait for it, you'll love this: a married couple trying to save their house after the husband struggles to find work.
+The filmmakers do at least try to flesh out the characters of the bad guys, even if that's a terrible idea.
+The new twist on the original film's bumbling burglars is, wait for it, you'll love this: a married couple trying to save their house after the husband struggles to find work.
 Booo!
 Hiss!
 Let's light them on fire and drive pins into their faces!
 Hi-larious!

-Ellie Kemper and Rob Delaney provide the film's biggest bright spot as the put-upon couple victimized by a child who lives in a much nicer house than them.
-But unlike the clear-cut good-vs-evil pleasure of the first film's righteous violence meted upon nasty criminals, it's not clear who's meant to enjoy seeing decent, economically squeezed people tortured.
-Some of the chaos is funny as Kemper and Delaney do their best with the physical comedy, but apart from a delightfully surreal gag about a VR helmet the pratfalls lack the cartoonishly demented imagination of the original films.
+Ellie Kemper and Rob Delaney provide the film's biggest bright spot as the put-upon couple victimized by a child who lives in a much nicer house than they do.
+But unlike the clear-cut good-versus-evil pleasure of the first film's righteous violence meted upon nasty criminals, it's not clear who's meant to enjoy seeing decent, economically squeezed people being tortured.
+Some of the chaos is funny as Kemper and Delaney do their best with the physical comedy, but apart from a delightfully surreal gag about a VR helmet, the pratfalls lack the cartoonishly demented imagination of the original films.

 So Home Sweet Home Alone exists, you already paid for Disney Plus, who cares.
 Merry Christmas, ya filthy animals.